Camp Schedules and Reminders

 Weekly themes

-Week 1, July 2-4 – Printmaking and Screen Printing (no camp June 30 or July 1)
+Week 1, June 29 to July 3 – Drawing and Painting (no camp July 1)

 Artful Artificial Intelligence